botman/docs/driver-telegram.md

 This POST request needs only one parameter called `url` with the URL that points to your BotMan logic / controller.
 If you use [BotMan Studio](/__version__/botman-studio) it will be:
 `https://yourapp.domain/botman`.
 HTTPS is a must, because of security reasons.

+Instead of manually sending the request to Telegram you can use a console command to register your Webhook.

+`$ php artisan botman:telegram:register`

+Optionally you can pass the `--output` flag to see the json that Telegram returns.